 Would you say births are seasonal?
 In other words, many are conceived during the colder months and not the warmer months?

-“The CDC tracks birth data nationwide, and July through October are the busiest birth months, with August or September typically having the highest number of births.
+“The CDC tracks birth data nationwide, and July through October are the busiest birth months, with August typically having the highest number of births.
 It appears more babies are conceived during the winter months, which makes sense when you live in a cold Midwestern state - there's not a lot to do in January when it is freezing cold outside and gets dark at 5 o’clock!”

 How do care teams prepare for the baby boom?